mtxrii/Acacia/NATIVE_FUNCTIONS.md

 * write() - writes a string to a file.
 Takes in a string representing the file path, and a string to write.

 #### String
-* strip() - removes spaces from beginning and end.
+* String.strip() - removes spaces from beginning and end.
 Takes in a string
-* replace() - replaces given string with another.
+* String.replace() - replaces given string with another.
 Takes in a string to edit, string to find, and string to replace with.
-* split() - returns a set from a string.
-Takes in string to split, and string to use as splitter.
+* String.split() - returns a set from a string.
+Takes in string to use as splitter.
 Default is one space.
-* join() - returns a newly joined string.
+* String.join() - returns a newly joined string.
 Takes in a set of strings to combine.

+#### Set
+* Set.sort() - sorts a set.
+Takes in no arguments.
+* Set.find() - returns an index of an element.
+Takes in an object to look for.
+* Set.get() - returns an object in a set.
+Takes in an index.
+* Set.push() - adds an element to the end of a list.
+Takes in a new object to add.
+* Set.pop() - removes the last element of a set, and returns it.
+Takes in no arguments.
+* Set.clear() - empties a set.
+Takes in no arguments.
+* Set.copy() - returns a copy of a set.
+Takes in no arguments.
+* Set.add() - adds an element to a set at the given index, shifting everything after it to the right by one.
+Takes in an object to add, and an index to put it at.

 #### Time
 * Time.now() - gets system time.